oracle-livelabs/sprints/java/sprint-tzupdater/sprint-tzupdater.md

 This sprint provides step-by-step instructions on how to update the timezone data in your JDK installations.
 The JDK uses [timezone data provided by the IANA](https://www.iana.org/time-zones).
 The IANA's update schedule and Java's update schedule are out of sync, so downloading the latest version of Java does not ensure that you have the latest IANA timezone data.

-**NOTE:** Currently, the `-XshowSettings:all` option does not display the tzdata version.
-This will be fixed in an upcoming release.
-See [JDK-8305950](https://bugs.openjdk.org/browse/JDK-8305950) for details.

 ## TZUpdater Tutorial

 [TZUpdater Tutorial](videohub:1_oshhvfcf)